 More information on the programs

-Symposium and International Forums
+Lectures and International Forums

-In addition to the play reading performances, this year’s festival also features a series of lectures and forums.
-Three thematic lectures will introduce the historical development and contemporary landscape of playwriting in Korea and Taiwan, while dialogues between Taiwanese and Korean scholars will revisit the works of Lin Po-chiu, an important playwright in Taiwanese theatre history, and reconsider their significance in relation to the times in which they were created.
-Three roundtable forums are also planned, including conversations among Taiwanese and Korean playwrights, experience-sharing by translators of Taiwanese and Korean scripts, and discussions on how play reading can serve as a platform for creative exchange and cultural dialogue.
+In addition to the staged readings, this year’s festival features a series of lectures and forums.
+Three thematic lectures introduce the historical development and contemporary landscape of playwriting in Korea and Taiwan.
+Dialogues between Taiwanese and Korean scholars revisit the works of Lin Tuan-chiu, a key figure in Taiwanese theatre history, and reconsider their significance in relation to the times in which they were created.

 More information on the Symposium and International Forums